Want to learn how to create backlinks manually so you can improve your website rankings on Google?

 What Kind Of Backlinks Will Work Best for Ranking Your Website on The SERPs?

 This is a question every link builder wants the answer to, but very few ever stay in business long enough to figure it out.

 Personally, I love backlinks that build your credibility up while generating targeted direct traffic to your website.
 Those are the types of links that keep businesses afloat.
-Plus, they happen to be the types of links Google responds to.
+Plus, they happen to be the kinds of links Google rewards.

 I’ll get more into that later in the tutorial.
 Until then I should cover a few fundamentals first.